AncientTrinity/internal_inventory_tracker/README.md

 # Internal Inventory Tracker

-# User managment
+# Notifications

-This  is a screens for Usermanagement just like in the api this is the screens only the Admin and IT can see and create
+This is the developent of the notification system lives